ashdawngary/mcmod-gen/Alpha NoType Compiler/readme.md

 }
 ```
 will return `1` if item slot 1 is an apple and `0` if not.
 You can see that since we are working with pointers like `&out` (these are macromod pointers), we can't cast it to an integer and need to compute on it within the `native` scope.
 But once we test our booleans, we can extract the boolean `mark` and return it.
+# Libraries
+A recent addition to the set of operations macromod provides is libraries.
+They are super new and will work, but we have alot in store for them.
+Libraries provide alot of functions that you would otherwise have to copy/paste.
+At the moment in `ProgramEditor.py`, there is a path that links to the `AlphaLib` directory which indicates where libraries reside.
+Change that to the correct location, and your program should pick up any libraries within the folder.

+You can use libraries by using the `using` function outside of function scopes.
+The syntax is `using(libname,local global or url, version or *)`
+At the moment, we only support `local`.
+Global would ideally query this github to check for libraries because people have not pulled recently, and a `url` can allow people to host their own libraries and download them.
+Since all the libraries downloaded will repopulate local, you can use the library locally once downloaded.
+Lastly the `version` parameter only accepts `*` which will look for the `-latest` extension for your library.
+Ideally, some programs may want to use legacy versions of libraries, so we will allow versions to exist.